PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 [Learning Modules](../ultra/folder-learning-module.md) are containers for organising site content.
 AI-DA can generate Learning Module titles, descriptions and images.

+!!!
+Tip "Using the Learning Module generator effectively"

     Your departmental template has a pre-built structure, so **in most cases you will not need to generate further Learning Modules**.
 Make sure to use your provided template structure.

-!!!
-Tip "Using the Learning Module generator effectively"

-    Learning Module content is generated based on the site name and the context provided, so providing a clear description and/or selecting relevant document(s) will help generate more relevant output.

 Steps to generate Learning Modules: